edwardlavender/fvcom.tbx/README.md

     .mat files), providing this format can be loaded into `R`.
-The vignette provides a sample MATLAB® script in which full FVCOM files are loaded into MATLAB®, environmental arrays extracted and then into a pre-defined directory system as .mat files.
+The vignette provides a sample MATLAB® script in which full FVCOM files are loaded into MATLAB®, environmental arrays extracted and then saved into a pre-defined directory system as .mat files.
     Accordingly, in `WeStCOMSExploreR`, the default function to load files into `R` is `function(con) R.matlab::readMat(con)$data`, but this can be changed by the user as necessary.
 In any given directory (e.g., ‘/temp’), all of the environmental arrays should be of the same file type.
   - File dimension.
-In any given directory, all files should have the same dimension.
+In any given directory, all arrays should have the same dimension.
   - File name.
 In each directory, each file is named by a 6 digit code (hereafter termed the ‘date\_name’) which provides a unique identifier of the date to which that file pertains in the format YYMMDD.
-The function `date_name()` is used to click between dates and WeStCOMS file names.
+The function `date_name()` is used to flick between dates and WeStCOMS file names.

-Armed with standard FVCOM objects and environmental arrays, we can now proceed to implement functions in WeStCOMSExploreR to build model mesh(es), compute new fields, extract model predictions, explore environmental conditions and validate model predictions with observations.
+Armed with the necessary standard FVCOM objects and environmental arrays, we can now proceed to implement functions in `WeStCOMSExploreR` to build model mesh(es), compute new fields, extract model predictions, explore environmental conditions and validate model predictions with observations.

 ## Build unstructured mesh(es)